 Annie Hopper has worked in the health and wellness field for over twenty years and developed her Dynamic Neural Retraining SystemTM in order to restore her own health after developing severe and disabling Multiple Chemical Sensitivities (MCS) from working in a sick building, which progressed to include fibromyalgia (FM) and electric hypersensitivity (EHS).

-According to the DNRSTM website the system teaches those suffering from MCS, CFS, fibromyalgia and other invisible illnesses, about the limbic system and neuroplasticity in relation to their health problems and then how to use a combination of the following techniques to regain their health:
+According to the DNRS website the system teaches those suffering from MCS, CFS, fibromyalgia and other invisible illnesses, about the limbic system and neuroplasticity in relation to their health problems and then how to use a combination of the following techniques to regain their health:

 - Cognitive Behavioural Therapy